Ameer-clk/grafana/README.md

 - Get started with Prometheus by following the [Prometheus Installation Guide](https://prometheus.io/docs/prometheus/latest/installation/).
 - Refer to the [Prometheus Documentation](https://prometheus.io/docs/) for detailed documentation on Prometheus setup, monitoring, and alerting.

-## Contributing
-If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on GitHub.

-## License
-This project is licensed under the [MIT License](LICENSE).